 You could use the back of a round container for morning glory seeds and fill the front with impatiens and trailing lobelia so your container not only grows upwards but also gives you a flower show.

 That’s another key to remember.
 Don’t just think of your containers as having just one use.
 We used to grow pansies under our containerized roses.
 The pansies would give us a great show in the early spring before the rose had leaved out and then would climb upwards into the rose when the rose shaded it.
 The pansy would act like a short vine and would poke its flowers out in unexpected spots.
 As I recall, we used a mid-blue pansy with a peach coloured rose to give a super colour combination.

-You can also tuck herbs like basil into flower pots so you can harvest a few leaves whenever the need for a toasted tomato sandwich strikes (you *have* to use basil on those sandwiches if you want to really experience the joy of a tomato sandwich) I note that if a container is large enough for 8 full, large shovels full of soil, it is large enough (with daily watering) to grow a tomato plant.
+You can also tuck herbs like basil into flower pots so you can harvest a few leaves whenever the need for a toasted tomato sandwich strikes (you *have* to use basil on those sandwiches if you want to really experience the joy of a tomato sandwich) I note that if a container is large enough for 8 full, large shovels full of soil, it is large enough (with daily or twice-daily watering) to grow a tomato plant.

 Water Plants — Why Not?

 Why not plug up the hole of a container and grow small water lilies in one.
 I did this last year and the lily was a great hit in the garden.
 I even managed to keep a few small rosy barb fish alive all summer in one clay-coloured container that was semi-shaded.